yunseo-kim/yunseo-kim.github.io/_posts/en/2024-07-17-trigonometric-addition-formulas.md

 ---
-title: "Addition Formulas for Trigonometric Functions"
+title: Addition Formulas for Trigonometric Functions
-description: >-
-  Examine the definitions of trigonometric functions and the relationships between them, and derive the addition formulas for trigonometric functions and their derivative formulas.
+description: Examine the definitions of trigonometric functions and the relationships between them, and derive the addition formulas for trigonometric functions and their derivative formulas.
 categories: [Mathematics, Trigonometry]
 tags: [Trigonometric Addition Formulas]
 math: true
+image: /assets/img/math-and-physics-cropped.png
 ---
 ## Definition of Trigonometric Functions
 ![Unit Circle and Radius Vector](/assets/img/trigonometry/definition.png) As shown in the figure, when the angle between the radius vector $\overline{OP}$ and the positive direction of the $x$-axis is $\theta$,